puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 ## Frequently Asked Questions

-### How do I know if a site is loading in Internet Explorer mode?
+### How do I know if a site is loading in IE mode?

-When a site loads in Internet Explorer mode, the IE logo indicator displays on the left side of navigation bar.
+When a site loads in IE mode, the IE logo indicator displays on the left side of navigation bar.
 You can click the IE logo indicator to display additional information.

   ![IE logo indicator](./media/ie-mode/ie-logo-indicator.png)